kyun8852/DongGyun-Kim-3DR-Assessment/README.md

 - A `.env` file is included in this repository for testing purposes only.
 - It allows you to run the project locally and test basic functionality.
-- The database configuration in the `.env` file is temporary and only for testing.
-- The actual database integration will be completed after the assessment is finished.

 ## Notes